Legal citation is unique. The part of a legal citation that indicates where something is published typically includes the following elements:

 Volume or Title number

-(usually abbreviated).
+Publication name (usually appearing in an abbreviated form).
 This may be followed by a series designation.

 First page or section number Note: the symbol § means section.